FusionAuth/fusionauth-node-cli/README.md

 ```

 Currently, the CLI supports the following commands:
+- `fusionauth email:create` - Create a new email template locally.
+- `fusionauth email:download` - Download a specific template or all email templates from a FusionAuth server.
+- `fusionauth email:duplicate` - Duplicate an email template locally.
+- `fusionauth email:html-to-text` - Convert HTML email templates to text, where the text template is missing.
+- `fusionauth email:upload` - Upload a specific template or all email templates to a FusionAuth server.
+- `fusionauth email:watch` - Watch the email template directory and upload changes to a FusionAuth server.
 - `fusionauth theme:download` - Download a theme from a FusionAuth server.
 - `fusionauth theme:upload` - Upload a theme to a FusionAuth server.
 - `fusionauth theme:watch` - Watch a theme directory and upload changes to a FusionAuth server.

+Instead of supplying the API key with the `-k` option on every command, you can set the `FUSIONAUTH_API_KEY` environment variable.
+The same goes for the host URL option `-h`, which can be set with the `FUSIONAUTH_HOST` environment variable.

 ## Questions and support